 Passionate about combining learning with the arts, Lori founded the Tickle Trunk Players in Vancouver and has been using theatre, storytelling and rhythm to encourage students to make active and creative connections to literature for close to a decade with her own company, as a Mentor Artist with the Royal Conservatory’s Learning Through the Arts Program and as a Mentor Artist with the Creative Writing for Children Program.
 She has performed at both the Richmond and Vancouver International Children’s Festivals as well as at hundreds of schools and community festivals and is available to make school and professional development appearances.
 She currently has seven plays in repertoire.

-Lori is a past president of CWILL BC, a member of the Vancouver Children’s Literature Roundtable, on the ArtStarts roster as an artist in residence, is an artist educator with Vancouver Biennale and DAREarts and of course, remains a loyal member of the Vancouver Polar Bear Club.
+Lori is a past president of CWILL BC, a member of the Vancouver Children’s Literature Roundtable, on the ArtStarts roster as an artist in residence, is an artist educator with Vancouver Biennale a founding member of youthLEADarts Inc. and of course, remains a loyal member of the Vancouver Polar Bear Club.
 She loves working in schools and communities as an Artist in Residence.
 Some recent projects include: “The Story Fence” at Brighouse Elementary in Richmond, “Techno-poet-ology” at Star of the Sea Catholic School in White Rock and a full school residency focusing on the unit, “How We Express Ourselves” at Brockton Preparatory School in North Vancouver.

 Pingback: Warm fuzzies - Tanya Lloyd KyiTanya Lloyd Kyi

 Pingback: Mayne Island writer’s retreat – COZY CLASSICS